List of USM Alger presidents: Saïd Allik era

+From 2005 to 2010, the worst of Saïd Allik's period, where USM Alger's level declined and did not achieve any title and contented itself with playing the cup final twice against traditional rivals MC Alger and was defeated in both of them, their first final defeat since 1980.
+It is said that the biggest reason for this decline is the support of Saïd Allik for Ali Benflis in the presidential election against President Abdelaziz Bouteflika at the time.
+On October 27, 2010, Haddad replaced Saïd Allik as president and owner of the club.
+Allik had been the club's president for the past 16 years.

 ETRHB Haddad era

 Algerian businessman Ali Haddad owner and president of club USM Alger from 2010 until 2019.

 I want to make this club the best in the country.
 The USMA is a great team and we will naturally have to play to win titles, that's the least.
 Personally, I will do my best to ensure that the club does not miss anything on a daily basis.
 We have many projects and we are very keen to achieve them.

 — — Ali Haddad a statement about his ambitions with the team.

 On August 4, 2010, USM Alger went public in conjunction with the professionalization of the domestic league.
 Algerian businessman Ali Haddad became the majority share owner after investing 700 million Algeria dinars to buy an 83% ownership in the club to become the first professional club in Algeria.
 On October 27, 2010, Haddad replaced Saïd Allik as president of the club.
 Allik had been the club's president for the past 18 years, On 28 February 2018 Ali Haddad he changed his brother Rabouh from a post general manager by former international player and former ES Setif president Abdelhakim Serrar.
 After the outbreak of protests in Algeria and the arrest of club owner Ali Haddad on corruption charges.
 On April 30, 2019 The board of the SSPA USMA met and noted the vacancy of the post of president of the company since the incarceration of Ali Haddad there is nearly a month.
 It was Boualem Chendri who was unanimously elected to succeed him while ETRHB Haddad remains the majority shareholder of the club.